Protests against Donald Trump: California

 On the morning of January 20, 2017, anti-Trump protesters blocked the headquarters of Uber in San Francisco because the CEO of the company has been seen as a "collaborator" with Trump.
 Around 16 people were arrested in the demonstration which created human chains to block the offices.
 Other companies blocked Friday morning in San Francisco were the Wells Fargo headquarters and Caltrain tracks.
 In Los Angeles, thousands turned out for a peaceful protest on January 19, despite the rain.
 Demonstrators rallied outside of Los Angeles City Hall.

 LaBeouf, Rönkkö & Turner

 Artists LaBeouf, Rönkkö & Turner started live-streaming a planned four-year protest, titled HEWILLNOTDIVIDE.US, at 9 a.m. on the morning of the inauguration on January 20.
 Participants were invited to deliver the words "He will not divide us" into a camera mounted to a wall "as many times, and for as long as they wish", in what the artists described as "a show of resistance or insistence, opposition or optimism, guided by the spirit of each individual participant and the community."
 The footage was broadcast on a 24/7 feed, which the artists announced would run for four years, or the duration of Trump's presidency.

-The initial host of the artwork, the Museum of Moving Images in New York, abandoned their involvement with the project after three weeks, citing public safety concerns.
+The initial host of the artwork, the Museum of the Moving Image in New York, abandoned their involvement with the project after three weeks, citing public safety concerns.
 The installation became especially contentious after people started yelling "1488" to the camera and because of increased "loitering" in the area around the museum, with the museum receiving threats of violence.
 The artists, meanwhile, said the museum had "bowed to political pressure" in ceasing their involvement with the project, adding that there had been no incidents of violence that they were aware of.
 More than a million people viewed the live-stream before it was shut down.
 The exhibit relocated on February 18, 2017, to a wall outside the El Rey Theater in Albuquerque, New Mexico.